s00r1/calendrier/README_en.md

 #### Edge case

 If the exclusion list contains all rooms (all 54 numbers), the **Auto** button displays an error message and no assignment is performed.

+### Linking rooms

+Use the two fields in the admin section to specify room numbers that should always be assigned together.
+Remove a link with the small cross next to it.

 ### Cleaning the calendar